Loading...

 Recording a Ride

-The red Record button in the Loaded GPX Files panel records your ride as a GPX track:
+The red Record button in the Loaded GPX Files panel records your ride as a GPX track — with a live stats dashboard, auto-record and more in the full Recording a Ride guide:

 Records in the Background